Taking Action Before Age 55

 Where Did I Invest?

-As I had previously never had the opportunity to invest my pension funds into a property based investment I performed my own extensive due diligence on a number of property bonds and opted to invest my funds in a 5 year bond with Dolphin Trust which offered a fixed return of 12% per annum with my pension trust holding a 1st legal charge on the property involved as security.
+As I had previously never had the opportunity to invest my pension funds into a property based investment I performed my own extensive due diligence on a number of property bonds and opted to invest my funds in a 5 year bond which offered a fixed return of 12% per annum with my pension trust holding a 1st legal charge on the property involved as security.
 The fixed return combined with the security put the unsecured, estimated 2% annual return predicted by the previous schemes I had well and truly in the shade.

 What Else Was Available?